The Xometry app works best with JavaScript enabled!

 Plastic injection molding uses an injection molding machine, melted plastic material, and a highly designed tool mold to mass-produce plastic parts.
 However, plastic is not the only material that can be injection molded; this article will show that more and more materials will be able to function in this profitable manufacturing process as technology continues to develop.
 In present-day industry, injection molding finds a wide range of uses in consumer, commercial, and industrial products large and small, and significantly contributes to the material successes of the modern world.
 This might seem hyperbolic—but everything from electronics to appliances to cars relies on injection molding to offer highly repeatable, strong, and complex parts.

-There are five main types of injection molding technology in the injection molding industry: Each offers a different set of materials and results, as well as cost reductions in specific applications.
+This article highlights five pretty cool types of injection molding.
+Each offers a different set of materials and results, as well as cost reductions in specific applications.
 Each of these types of injection molding technologies comes with its own type of injection molding machine, which is fitted with suitable components for both its intended material and desired end-product.
-There are three different types of injection molding machines.

 See the types of injection molding technologies below: